Marc Turtletaub: The Money Store

 Turtletaub spent 20 years working for The Money Store, a business that his father, Alan Turtletaub, founded in 1967.
-The Money Store was a pioneer in the subprime lending industry, making home equity-secured second mortgages and other loans to people with blemished credit.
+The Money Store was an early leader in the subprime lending industry, lending home equity-secured second mortgages and other loans to people with blemished credit.
 Turtletaub succeeded his father as CEO and president in 1989, and took the company public in 1991, and then sold it in June 1998 to First Union Bank for $2.1 billion.

-During his tenure the advertising-driven lending company's growth was phenomenal, and "had been quite profitable for the Turtletaub family."
-At the time of the sale, revenue was $831 million/year, loan originations were more than $1 billion a quarter, there were 172 branches and 5000 employees; it was the nation's 5th-largest subprime lender, and the leading home equity and Small Business Administration lender.
-Turtletaub had built the 400000 sqft Ziggurat shaped headquarter in West Sacramento, triggering a rebirth in the area.
+During his tenure, the advertising-driven lending company saw a period of growth At the time of the sale, revenue was $831 million/year, loan originations were more than $1 billion a quarter, there were 172 branches and 5000 employees; it was the nation's 5th-largest subprime lender, and the leading home equity and Small Business Administration lender.
+Turtletaub built the 400000 sqft Ziggurat shaped headquarter in West Sacramento.
 He subscribed to the ancient principles of feng shui, a Chinese geometric practice; with architect Ed Kado, he incorporated these features into the design of this "unique landmark."
 The need for a "deep pocket" led to the merger with First Union; bond rating agencies had downgraded The Money Store to junk bond status.
 Within a day of the merger it had a solid rating.
 "We will now benefit from the rating of the parent company.
 We are going to be in the driver's seat," Turtletaub said.
 First Union had trouble integrating acquisitions, and The Money Store did not prosper after the merger.

 At the time of the severe liquidity crisis of August 1998, the subprime industry imploded.
 The main source of funds to replenish capital and to refinance new loans, securitization, dried up.
 Also, the parent company revamped many of the advertising programs that had made the company so previously successful; the Money Store was soon described as barely existing in the form that it was bought in.
 Turtletaub resigned as president and CEO in May, 1999.
 By October, 1999, the deal was called a "disaster" for First Union.
 First Union, preparing for a Wachovia merger, split The Money Store into four divisions, and transferred First Union's bad home equity loans into The Money Store's home equity division.
 The student loan division, Educaid, and the SBA loan division were retained by First Union.